Quantum reaction-limited reaction-diffusion dynamics of annihilation processes: Introduction

-We do this by considering the quantum RD dynamics of fermionic chains, where particles coherently hop on a lattice and are subject to dissipative annihilation reactions, as sketched in Fig.~\ref{fig:sketches_RD_processes}.
-We analytically study this dynamics in the thermodynamic limit in the reaction-limited regime by using the time-dependent generalized Gibbs ensemble approach (tGGE) \cite{tGGE1,tGGE2,tGGE3,tGGE4}.
-In order to introduce the problem, we first review the case of binary annihilation, $2A\to \emptyset$, which had been previously studied with the tGGE method in Refs.~\cite{lossth1,lossth2,lossth6}.
-In this case, the exponent of the power-law decay deviates from the mean-field one as a consequence of quantum coherences in the initial state \cite{QRD20222}.
-For the case of three-body annihilation, $3A\to \emptyset$, and four-body annihilation, $4A\to \emptyset$ annihilation, we find that the effect of quantum coherences is even more dramatic.
-For $3A\to \emptyset$, we find that power-law behavior (also distinct from mean-field) is only transient, with an asymptotic decay of the density which is not a power-law.
-This might be related to the fact that the associated classical (and quantum) diffusion-limited dynamics acquires a logarithmic correction.
+In order to introduce the problem, we first review the case of binary annihilation, $2A\to \emptyset$, which had been previously studied with the TGGE method in Refs.~\cite{lossth1,lossth2,lossth6}.
+In this case, the exponent of the power-law decay \eqref{eq:q_react_lim_2} deviates from the mean field \eqref{eq:classical_reaction_lim_intro} ($k=2$) one as a consequence of quantum coherences in the initial state \cite{QRD20222}.
+This result is in agreement with the results of Refs.~\cite{lossth1,lossth2,QRD20222}, where the $1/2$ decay exponent has been worked out analytically from the asymptotics of the density decay.
+For the case of three-body annihilation, $3A\to \emptyset$, and four-body annihilation, $4A\to \emptyset$, we find that the effect of quantum coherences is even more dramatic.
+For $3A\to \emptyset$, we find that power-law behavior \eqref{eq:q_react_lim_3} (also distinct from mean field \eqref{eq:classical_reaction_lim_intro} with $k=3$) is only transient for times of the order $\Gamma_{3\alpha}t\lesssim 10^5$, with an asymptotic decay of the density for longer times, $\Gamma_{3\alpha}t \gtrsim 10^5$, which is not a power-law.
+The nonalgebraic long-time correction might be related to the fact that the associated classical (and quantum) diffusion-limited dynamics acquires a logarithmic correction.
 Our analysis, however, shows that the quantum decay is richer and the correction to the algebraic time scaling is slower than just a logarithm.
-For $4A\to \emptyset$, we find a non mean-field power-law decay for initial states that possess quantum coherences, similarly to $2A\to\emptyset$ case \cite{QRD20222}.
-For $4A\to\emptyset$, this result is even more surprising given that spatial fluctuations are irrelevant classically in one dimension.
-Our results for $3A\to\emptyset$ and $4A\to\emptyset$ show that the universal quantum RD behavior is not solely determined by the relevance of spatial fluctuations as in the classical case, but also depends on quantum effects which are present regardless of space dimensionality (such as coherences in the initial state).
+From Eq.~\eqref{eq:quantum_reaction_lim_intro}, we also find that a simple heuristic formula relating the decay exponent to the number $k$ is not possible.
+The case $3A\to \emptyset$, indeed, shows that in the quantum reaction-limited case the asymptotic decay does not necessarily take a power-law form.
+This contrasts with classical RD \eqref{eq:classical_reaction_lim_intro}, where the exponent is simply $1/(k-1)$.
+For $4A\to \emptyset$, we find a non mean-field power-law decay \eqref{eq:q_react_lim_4} for initial states that possess quantum coherences, similarly to $2A\to\emptyset$ case \cite{QRD20222}.
+For $4A\to\emptyset$, the non mean-field result \eqref{eq:q_react_lim_4} is even more surprising given that spatial fluctuations are irrelevant classically in one dimension.
+We emphasize that both the decay exponents $0.25$ in Eq.~\eqref{eq:q_react_lim_3} and $0.1$ in Eq.~\eqref{eq:q_react_lim_4} are approximate values, which we obtain from numerically computed effective decay exponents.
+In the triplet and quadruplet annihilation cases, indeed, the dynamical equation for the density following from the TGGE is more complicate than that for $2A\to\emptyset$ and the asymptotics of the density decay cannot be simply performed.